Release testing and validation contribute to quality control and assurance of a new release that is Fit-for-Purpose and Fit-for-Use.

 Selecting the type of testing:

-Type of testing will vary depending on the scope, requirements, risks, constraints, etc. hence there can be different approaches.
+The type of testing will vary depending on the scope, requirements, risks, constraints, etc. hence there can be different approaches.

 Service requirements testing will verify and validate if the service provider has delivered the service as per the customer requirements.